akeren/kusama-blockchain-node/README.md

 ## Overview

 This repository contains the dockerized Kusama blockchain node.
 I was able to dockerized the blockchain node, run, and tested after allowing the node to synced fully.
-Interacted with the using some [JSON-RPC](https://polkadot.js.org/docs/substrate/rpc) commands and [Polkadot's API](https://polkadot.js.org/docs/api).
+Interacted with the node using some [JSON-RPC](https://polkadot.js.org/docs/substrate/rpc) commands and [Polkadot's API](https://polkadot.js.org/docs/api).

 ## Usage